NEW YORK LIKE A NATIVE

 Brooklyn tour: church on Fourth Avenue, Bay RidgeChurch on Fourth Avenue, Bay Ridge

-It's a self-contained neighborhood, suburban and urban.
-The substantial southwest Brooklyn neighborhood of Bay Ridge has a reputation as the gateway to suburbia, since it is the pathway to Staten Island via the Verrazano-Narrows Bridge (starting point of the annual NYC Marathon, by the way).
+The substantial southwest Brooklyn neighborhood of Bay Ridge may seem a gateway to suburbia, since it is the pathway to Staten Island via the Verrazano-Narrows Bridge (starting point of the annual NYC Marathon, by the way).

-But Bay Ridge, reached via the sometimes sluggish R train, is also a self-contained urban village, with a rich variety of housing (apartment buildings, row houses), civic buildings (religious institutions, schools), theaters (most converted), retail outlets, and restaurants.
+Bay Ridge, reached via the sometimes sluggish R train, has a rich variety of housing (apartment buildings, row houses), civic buildings (religious institutions, schools), theaters (most converted), retail outlets, and restaurants.

-Probably the best Middle Eastern restaurant in New York City is in Bay Ridge, Tanoreen, just a block from the subway.
+The best Middle Eastern restaurant in New York City is in Bay Ridge, Tanoreen.
 There's also excellent pizza, falafel, and baklava, among foods.

 Distance from Midtown Manhattan: 45-60 minutes by subway